-BROMEGRASS HIGHLIGHTS:
+BROMEGRASS

-SEEDING RATE

 25-35lbs/A full rate or 10-12lbs/A interseeding

-PLANTING DEPTH

-Soil surface to 0.25"

-HARVEST HEIGHTS/RESIDUAL HEIGHTS

-8+" tall to harvest, leave behind 4"

-BEST USED FOR:

-Grass and pasture finished beef, milking , rotational grazing, high nutrient areas, shaded areas
+Grass and pasture finished beef, milking, rotational grazing, high nutrient areas, shaded areas

-NOT WELL SUITED FOR:

 Overstocked pasture, wet fields

-Prairie bromegrass is not new to our region- Matua bromegrass was heavily used in the 80's as part of swine effluent waste fields.
-This perennial aggressively reseeds itself, so it is not unusual to run across it- especially in lightly shaded areas or where rotational grazing is in place.
-Prairie bromegrass is a short lived perennial, 2-3 years on average per plant, but it's ability to aggressively reseed keep bromegrass pastures and hay fields thick for years.
-It can persist well without heavy nutrients, but is also capable of taking up to 250 units of nitrogen in a season.
-It cannot handle a continuous grazing plan.
-Bromegrass makes a very marketable hay and is also very palatable.
-Avoid letting grass stockpile, as it can be prone to getting powdery mildew.
-Consider this...
 Persister bromegrass has solid potential as a perennial replacement for annual ryegrass in the growth curve.

 Prairie bromegrass is a very aggressive re-seeder.

 Prairie bromegrass holds quality after it seeds out better than any other perennial grass.

 'Rescue grass' is a common name for prairie bromegrass.
 Unlike common 'rescue grass', these improved bromegrass varieties have much higher leaf to stem ratio.

-Testimonials "Persister bromegrass is a game changer.
+"Persister bromegrass is a game changer.
 It provides a more balanced diet than ryegrass because of the effective fiber present."

+Northeast GA producer Danielsville, GA

+"The cows prefer the brome 10 to 1 over fescue."

+Northwest GA producer, Bowdon, GA

-Northeast GA producer Danielsville, GA Persister - A disease tolerant variety with excellent yield, regrowth, and reseeding capacity.
-Atom- An early maturity variety that is well suited for climates with extended droughts during the summer and mild winters, adapted well to sandy soils and even higher pH soils.
+Persister - A disease tolerant variety with excellent yield, regrowth, and reseeding capacity.

+Matua- A short lived bromegrass that works well in the south.

+MIXTURES

 Balancer - A top-yielding mix of grasses and legumes with balanced energy and protein.
-Rugged and tough with high nutritional value, this high-end mixture designed specifically to provide livestock the nutrition they need to maintain, gain, and produce in the challenging climate of the southeast.
-From its base of Martin II fescue with Protek to its complementary blend of orchardgrass and clovers, this mixture has quality and performance in mind!
+Rugged and tough with high nutritional value, this high-end mixture designed specifically to provide livestock the nutrition they need to gain in the challenging climate of the southeast.
+From its base of Martin II Protek, to its complementary blend of orchardgrass and clovers, this mixture has quality and performance in mind!

-SEEDING RATE

 25-30lbs/A full rate or 15bs/A interseeding

-PLANTING DEPTH

-Soil surface to 0.25"

-HARVEST HEIGHTS/RESIDUAL HEIGHTS

-8+" tall to harvest, leave behind 4"
+8+" tall to harvest Leave behind 4"

-Testimonial

-"I'm amazed at the clover specifically in this mix.
-I cut one cut this spring and cut it high to protect the new grasses-specifically with orchardgrass in mind.
-The mix looks good and I get a lot of questions about it from people passing by.
-If I were redoing any pasture or hay ground, Balancer Mix is what I would use."
-Larry Spruill, Heard County GA

-Consider this...